neomura/png-to-phomemo-m110/readme.md

 PNG files fed into the application must be fully opaque and black and white.
 The unit appears to be 203DPI.
 Images will be placed in the top right corner of a label if they do not fill it.
 As the included labels are 40x30mm, this makes for approximately 320x240.

+Ensure that the COM port is set to "raw" mode to prevent data corruption (example here for COM1):

+`stty -F /dev/ttyS1 115200 raw`

 ### Version tracked to project-local package.json (recommended)

 Within a terminal in the same directory as the package.json: